sgb-io/fta/MAINTENANCE.md

 Note: the NPM package has a `prepublishOnly` script that should automatically run ahead of publishing - this verifies that all binaries are installed.

 Although the versions of the two packages are not functionally linked, it's a good idea to keep them in sync to keep things simple.
 If a mistake is made with the npm package, a patch bump to the Rust crate is a better fix than inconsistent versions or attempting to unpublish.

+## WASM npm package

+This should be published manually.
+From the `crates/fta-wasm` directory:

+1. Ensure the crate version is in sync.
+Similar to the `fta-cli` package, it usually makes sense for the core `fta` crate to be published first.
+2. If you already have the `crates/fta-wasm/pkg` dir, delete it / clear it out.
+3. Run `wasm-pack build --target web`.
+This'll prep the files in `pkg`.
+4. Run `wasm-pack publish pkg`.
+This directly publishes the output to NPM.

 ## Why not more automatic?